rust-lang/rfcs/text/0000-security-advisories.md

    summary, ask the user for confirmation and upload it to the package index.

-The recommended workflow is to first file the vulnerability report with `cargo vuln`, and then release the versions that contain the security fix.
+The recommended workflow is to first file the vulnerability report with `cargo advisory`, and then release the versions that contain the security fix.

 ### Using vulnerable packages